SyedAkbarAhmad/AllSigTest/README.md

 AllSigTest(Cars93,"Origin")
 ```

-Apart from ANOVA, the package will also perform chi-squart test for categorical variables:
+Apart from ANOVA, the package will also perform chi-square test for categorical variables:

 Example:

-We can say with 95% confidence that transmission type is not idenpendent of the Origin.
+We can say with 95% confidence that transmission type is not independent of the Origin.
 Non-USA countries produce higher number of cars with manual transmission.
 ![GitHub Logo](/images/Chi-sq_ManTrans.png)

-We can say with 95% confidence that car type is not idenpendent of the Origin.
+We can say with 95% confidence that car type is not independent of the Origin.
 USA produces higher number of large cars and non-USA countries produce higher number of smaller cars.
 ![GitHub Logo](/images/Chi-sq_Type.png)

-We can NOT say with 95% confidence that airbag is not idenpendent of the Origin.
+We can NOT say with 95% confidence that airbag is not independent of the Origin.

 ![GitHub Logo](/images/CHi-sq_Airba.png)

+##Contributing

+All feedback is appreciated.